 A \$250 deposit is to be paid to Kol Hadash upon confirmation of a B Mitzvah Date.
 All other fees associated with the B Mitzvah are due in full one month prior to your event.
-Detailing of fees are listed in Appendix 1 on page 16.
+Details of fees are listed in Appendix 1 on page 16.

-Starting the B Mitzvah Journey
+Creating the B Mitzvah Presentation

-The next step is to choose the subject of the student's B Mitzvah presentation.
-Students may choose one of the following, with the Rabbi's guidance:
+For their B Mitzvah presentations, students may choose one of the following, with the Rabbi's guidance:

-- 1) A Hebrew selection from the Torah, which is read in Hebrew from the Torah scroll and in English translation. - A Hebrew selection from another part of the Bible or from medieval or modern Hebrew literature.
-The selection is read in Hebrew and in English translation. - 3) A project based on research, activity, or artistic expression.
+- 1. A Hebrew selection from the Torah, which is read in Hebrew from the Torah scroll and in English translation. - 2.
+A Hebrew selection from another part of the Bible or from medieval or modern Hebrew literature.
+The selection is read in Hebrew and in English translation. - 3.
+A project based on research, activity, or artistic expression.
 In this case, the Hebrew reading would be shorter and chosen to relate to the theme of the project.
-The project should be a vehicle for the student's demonstration of knowledge about an aspect of Jewish history or culture, how the topic relates to the Jewish community, and how the student can contribute to his/her community.
+The project should be a vehicle for the student's demonstration of knowledge about an aspect of Jewish history or culture, how the topic relates to the Jewish community, and how the student can contribute to their community.

 For each of the above, Rabbi Chalom meets with students approximately one year prior to the ceremony to help them choose a text and/or a project.
 Once a text or topic is chosen, it is time to begin the B Mitzvah Presentation, the student's commentary on the selected text or project; traditionally, the B Mitzvah's Commentary on a Torah portion is called a D'var Torah (translation: a word of Torah).

 Rabbi Chalom meets with the student periodically as the presentation is developed.
 For project-based presentations, the timing of the paper will depend on the nature of the project.
 The paper should be finished before Hebrew tutoring begins, although changes may be made up to six weeks before the service.